 The following list is meant to provide an overview of our staff’s main research interests.
-Please refer to each colleague’s personal homepage for further information and more complete bibliographies.
+Please refer to each colleague’s profile for further information and more complete bibliographies.

 Prof. William Desmond, who has a long-standing association with Maynooth and holds an honorary doctorate from the University, is the inaugural holder of the Thomas A. F. Kelly Visiting Chair in Philosophy.
 A native of Cork, he is professor emeritus at the Higher Institute of Philosophy at Louvain and the David R. Cook Chair in Philosophy at Villanova University.
 In a lifelong engagement with Hegel, Desmond has developed an original philosophy of the ‘between’ as an alternative to Hegel’s tendency to absorb difference into identity, and to reduce God to a ‘counterfeit double’ of genuine transcendence.
 Desmond has worked out the implications of his ‘metaxological’ approach in more than a dozen books that have made him one of the leading voices in contemporary philosophy.
 One of his current projects is a philosophical dialogue with the Irish poet Seán Ó Ríordáin.

 Sample Publication: The William Desmond Reader, ed. by Christopher Ben Simpson (Albany: State University of New York Press, 2012).